hal-platform/hal/README.md

 ## Redis caching

 Some data is cached to redis.
-All caching is done through `MCP\Cache` and can be disabled easily through configuration.
+Most caching is done through `MCP\Cache` and can be disabled easily through configuration.

 All redis usage is prefixed with a namespace such as `hal9000dev` or `hal9000`.